 Telecare allows carers to take some time to themselves while giving them peace of mind, knowing that the people they look after are being supported when they’re not there.

-Telecare systems can be programmed to monitor health.
-This preventative mode, often known as lifestyle monitoring, can provide early warning of deterioration, prompting a response from family or professionals.
+Telecare systems can be programmed to monitor health and provides early warning of deterioration, prompting a response from family or professionals.

 Welbeing is one of the leading telecare organisations in the UK, offering high-quality, fully integrated managed services.
 With our size and experience comes a cost-effective, person-centred and innovative service.
-Our impeccable track record and reliability is reflected in our TSA Quality Framework status and ISO 9001 accreditation.
+Our impeccable track record and reliability is reflected in our TSA Quality Framework status and ISO 9001, 14001 and 27001 accreditations.

-We currently run comprehensive assistive technology projects in East Sussex, West Sussex, Cheshire West and Chester and Cumbria, encompassing assessment, procurement and management of equipment and support services such as monitoring and installation.
+We currently run comprehensive assistive technology projects in East Sussex, Kent, Cheshire West and Chester, Cheshire East and Cumbria, encompassing assessment, procurement and management of equipment and support services such as monitoring and installation.
 The success of these projects is largely due to our in-depth understanding and the ability to engage constructively with the complex stakeholder mix.